 Instead, fill up on healthy fats and low-carbohydrate vegetables.

 Here are some keto diet foods that are high in carbohydrates that you should avoid:

 - Granola bars

-On a keto diet, one simple hack to always stay keto is to avoid eating all processed foods.
+On a keto diet, a straightforward hack to always stay keto is to avoid eating all processed foods.
 So make sure you always check the nutrition facts panel.
 Look at the carb and sugar content first.
-IF the product has little or no carbs or sugars, it's technically a keto food.
+If the product has little or no carbs or sugars, it's technically a keto food.

 Keto Diet Food List

-Following the keto diet must ensure you’re eating a balanced and comprehensive food list.
+Following the keto diet must ensure you eat a balanced and comprehensive food list.